We bought and tested 12 all-rounder models, ranging in price from $730 to $2100.

 The creativity test workloads include viewing, editing, transcoding and storing photos and videos.
 The productivity test includes loading web pages and using home office programs.

-We also benchmark each model using the web-based tool, Peacekeeper.
+We also benchmark each laptop using the web-based tool, Peacekeeper.
 This cross-platform tool tests underlying processing and video capabilities and allows us to compare different operating systems.
 The same browser type and version is used in each case.
 These results do not contribute to the overall score, but are included as a point of reference to compare against previous and future tests.

 Ease of use involves three assessments.